Azure plugin

 Azure Cost Data Streams

-This plugin comes with several data streams that you can use in the tiles on your dashboards.
+This data source comes with several data streams that you can use in the tiles on your dashboards.
 Here you'll find tips and ideas for using the Azure Cost data streams to display the data you're interested in.

 Cost Data Stream